agrant23/Website_Automation_python/README.txt

 A personal note
 I hope you like this code, I enjoy constructive criticism so feel free to provide any.
-I have comments that explain why I wrote code that I feel needed clarification.
+I have comments that give clarification on why some of my code is necessary.
 If any code needs further explanation, please let me know.
-I enjoyed this project and I hope to meet you in person.
+I enjoyed this project and I hope to meet with you in person.